 “I am a people person, and my mom was a nurse,” he said.
 “I wanted to do something to serve others.”

 The move to rural Missouri was a leap of faith.
 “I would have never in my life at my age imagined myself living this kind of life out here,” Gary said.

-Purchasing a log home on 40 acres in rural McDonald County, Mo., seemed another direction change for the California native.
-There was a lot of underbrush and scrub to control; then he heard about goats.
+Purchasing a log home on 40 acres in rural McDonald County seemed another direction change for the California native.
+And like most places in the hills and hollows of Missouri, there was a lot of underbrush and scrub to control; then he heard about goats.

 Having no farm experience to draw from, he dove into research on goats, grazing, pasture management, and what animals are best suited for the geography of the Ozarks.

 “Fencing is your first line of defense in keeping predators away from your animals,” he said.
 “Then I took a grazing class through Crowder College to learn how to rotate the herds to take advantage of the pasture I have.”

 Thus, began his dive into animal husbandry and raising registered Kiko goats and Barbado Black Bellied sheep.

 Kiko goats come from New Zealand and are known for being hardy and parasite-resistant with excellent maternal traits.

 “My uncle used to be a farrier and always said, ‘It costs as much to raise a good horse as it does a bad horse… so raise a good horse.’
 So, I decided to raise all pedigree goats and sheep,” he continued.

 With this in mind, he is able to meet different needs within the goat market; breeding stock, meat, show animals or pets.